gurukulams/gurukulam/site/content/books/12-biology/bio-botany/unit-7_genetics/chromosomal_basis_of_inheritance.md

 Let us see the two general classes of gene mutation:

-•Mutations affecting single base or base pair of DNA are called point mutation
+* Mutations affecting single base or base pair of DNA are called point mutation

-•Mutations altering the number of copies of a small repeated nucleotide sequence within a gene
+* Mutations altering the number of copies of a small repeated nucleotide sequence within a gene